-- 3. There shall be but one voting precinct in the City.
-All elective officers shall be elected by the voters of the City at large. - Sec.
-146. Section 5.090 of the Charter of the City of Wells, being chapter 275, Statutes of Nevada 1971, as last amended by chapter 185, Statutes of Nevada 2007, at page 629, is hereby amended to read as follows: - Sec.
-5.090 Election returns; canvass; certificates of election; entry of officers upon duties; tie vote procedure. - 1.
-The election returns from any municipal election must be filed with the City Clerk, who shall immediately place such returns in a safe or vault, and no person is permitted to handle, inspect or in any manner interfere with such returns until canvassed by the Board of Council Members. - 2.
-The Board of Council Members shall meet [on or before the sixth working day] within the time set forth in NRS 293C.387 after any election and canvass the returns and declare the result.
-The election returns must then be sealed and kept by the City Clerk for 6 months, and no person shall have access thereto except on order of a court of competent jurisdiction or by order of the Board of Council Members. - 3.
+Sec.
+5.090 Election returns; canvass; certificates of election; entry of officers upon duties; tie vote procedure.

+- 1. The election returns from any municipal election shall be filed with the City Clerk, who shall immediately place such returns in a safe or vault, and no person shall be permitted to handle, inspect or in any manner interfere with such returns until canvassed by the City Council. - 2.
+The City Council shall meet within [10 days] the time set forth in NRS 293C.387 after any election and canvass the returns and declare the results.
+The election returns shall then be sealed and kept by the City Clerk for 6 months, and no person shall have access thereto except on order of a court of competent jurisdiction or by order of the City Council. - 3.
 The City Clerk, under his or her hand and official seal, shall issue to each person declared to be elected a certificate of election.
-The officers so elected shall qualify and enter upon the discharge of their respective duties on the first Monday in: - (a) July next following their election for those officers elected in June 2007 or 2009. - (b) January next following their election for those officers elected in November 2010 and every even-numbered year thereafter. - 4.
-If any election should result in a tie, the Board of Council Members shall summon the candidates who received the tie vote and determine the tie by lot.
-The Clerk shall then issue to the winner a certificate of election. - Sec.
-147. Section 5.020 of the Charter of the City of Yerington, being chapter 465, Statutes of Nevada 1971, at page 912, is hereby amended to read as follows: - Sec.
-5.020 Applicability of state election laws, elections under City Council control. - 1.
-All elections held under this Charter [shall] must be governed by [the]:
+The officers so elected shall qualify and enter upon the discharge of their respective duties on the 1st Monday in July next following their election.

+If any election should result in a tie, the City Council shall summon the candidates who received the tie vote and determine the tie by lot.
+The Clerk shall then issue to the winner a certificate of election.